Here's how much it costs to open a Papa John's restaurant

 It has never been cheaper to open a Papa John’s restaurant.

-The company is going through a period of massive growth and plans to open roughly 200 restaurants annually for the next several years, according to an investor presentation earlier this year.

-Now Papa John’s is trying to recruit franchisees to open those restaurants, so it’s offering huge discounts to potential operators in the US.
+Papa John’s is trying to recruit franchisees to open new restaurants by offering huge discounts to potential operators in the US.

-The pizza restaurants generate an average of $1.1 million in sales per unit annually, according to QSR Magazine.
-The company ranks 31st for its sales per unit in the magazine’s list of the top 50 fast-food chains.
+The pizza chain generates an average of $US876,000 in sales per unit annually, according to QSR Magazine.
+The company ranks 38th for its sales per unit in the magazine’s list of the top 50 fast-food chains.

-In order to open a Papa John’s restaurant, potential franchisees must have at least $250,000 in net worth.
+In order to open a Papa John’s restaurant, potential franchisees must have at least $US250,000 in net worth, access to liquid assets of at least $US75,000, and the ability to obtain financing of up to $US275,000.

-The company also charges a one-time franchise fee of $25,000 for new restaurants.
+The company also charges a one-time franchise fee of $US25,000 for new restaurants.

-For the first year, the fee is 1% of sales.
+There is no fee for the first 18 months.
+For the second 18 months, the fee is 1% of sales.
 Then the fee increases by one percentage point every year until it reaches 5%.

 Business Insider Emails & Alerts